How to Dispose Appliances in Vancouver

 Disposing appliances can be a massive headache.
 Appliances can be too heavy to carry.
 They can also be too big to fit into a sedan.
 But when you have to get rid of an old washing machine or fridge, what can you do?

-1. Hire a junk removal company that takes appliances
+1. Hire a junk removal company to take your old appliance

 Just Junk is a local company that removes appliances if you live in Vancouver and the Lower Mainland.
 They take dishwashers, toasters, fridges, and more.
 When you book with them, they charge based on volume depending on how much space your items take up in their trucks.